Skip to content

 Please contact us if you want to make a Subject Access Request or exercise any of your other personal data rights.

-Your request can be submitted via letter, or email – to help you do this you can download our Subject Access Request Form.
+We would encourage you to submit your request in writing via email or letter.
+You can download our Data Subject Request Form to help you with this.
 Include your name, contact details and as much detail as possible to assist us in locating the information relevant to your request.
-You will also be required to provide proof of your identity.
+You will also have to provide proof of your identity.

 Subject to certain exemptions, you have a right to be told whether we hold any information about you (your ‘personal data’) and a right to be provided with a copy of that personal data.